Who can be a foster parent?

 - Do I have time to care for a child and provide physical, emotional, educational, and spiritual needs?

 - Do I have support from my family, community, church, and friends who will be there for me through challenging times?

 - Am I willing to advocate for my child?
 The child I foster will have special needs and possible unforeseen educational or mental health challenges.

-- Am I ready to commit to a child short or long term, even if times get tough?
+- Am I ready to commit to a child short or long-term, even if times get tough?
 I know a child deserves stability and continuity and will be counting on me.

 - Am I able to support and encourage continued contact with important people in a child’s life including the birth family?

-Any child needs stability and someone they can count on through happy times as well as the challenging times.
+Any child needs stability and someone they can count on through happy times as well as challenging times.
 Children need to stay in touch with people they love such as former foster parents, birth parents, siblings, and teachers.
 It is extremely important that foster families consider their openness to maintaining these important connections for children involved in the foster care system.

 OK, I'm ready to become a foster parent.
 Now what?

 North Carolina law requires that foster parents are licensed by the NC Division of Social Services with families working through their local county Department of Social Services (DSS) or a licensed private agency.